uwedeportivo/torrentzip/README.md

 The API of this Go implementation is identical to the [Writer](http://golang.org/pkg/archive/zip/#Writer) part of the [archive/zip](http://golang.org/pkg/archive/zip) Go standard library package.

+## zlib on Windows

-## How to build zlib v1.2.8 from scratch on Microsoft Windows 64bit
+This section is about how to build zlib v1.2.8 from scratch on Microsoft Windows 64bit.

 In order to build zlib we will need to instal mingw64 and msys.